top of page

 Stay Connected

-For those looking to practice in community, our KNDRD Community offers regular opportunities to sit with others online.
-You can find our latest session times and community links here:
+For those looking to practice in community, our online community offers regular opportunities to sit with others online and soon in person.
+If you're looking for a more in person experience get in touch.

 Insight Meditation Australia